Hong Kong Education SystemKindergartens

 At present, there are 21 local degree-awarding institutions (9 publicly-funded and 12 self-financing ones) in Hong Kong.
 Apart from undergraduate programmes offered, students can also choose a wide diversity of sub-degree programmes as well as various continuing and vocational programmes that best suit their interests and ability.

 We adopt a two-pronged strategy of promoting the parallel development of the publicly-funded sector and the self-financing sector in developing post-secondary education in Hong Kong.
-In academic year 2014/15, 46% of our young people in the relevant age cohort have the opportunity to pursue undergraduate studies.
-Taking sub-degree places into account, nearly 70% of young people have access to post-secondary education.
+Currently, 48% of our young people in the relevant age cohort have the opportunity to pursue undergraduate studies.
+Taking sub-degree places into account, more than 70% of young people have access to post-secondary education.

 There is also a wide array of taught and research postgraduate programmes for students who have graduated from their undergraduate studies to choose from.